App-vNext/Polly/docs/strategies/retry.md

 > On the other hand the `Execution attempt` event will be **always** reported regardless whether the strategy has to perform any retries.
 >
 > Also remember that `Attempt: '0'` relates to the original execution attempt.
+>
+> Only the last error event will have `Error` severity if it was unsuccessful.

 For further information please check out the [telemetry page](../advanced/telemetry.md).